-Typically used for baking such as with doughs and cookies, a cookie cutter is also useful for cuts through pineapples.
+Typically used for baking such as with biscuit dough and cookies, a cookie cutter is also useful for how to cut up a pineapple.

 Step One: Position the pineapple on your cutting board

-Step Two: Time to cut off the top and the bottom
+Step Two: Cut off the top and the bottom

 Step Three: Slice off the skin and spikes

-This step, personally, is the most gratifying step as this step finally allows you to get rid of those spikes.
+This step, personally, is the most gratifying step as it finally allows you to get rid of those spikes.
 To do this, you must stand your pineapple upright.
-Secure your pineapple on the top part so that it is firmly rooted to the chopping board.
-Starting from the top to the bottom, slice your way through the thick spiky skin.
-Be careful not to include the pineapple flesh when slicing through the skin.
+Secure your pineapple on the top part so that it is firmly balanced on the chopping board.
+Starting from the top to the bottom, slice your way down through the thick spiky skin.
 Just follow the natural shape of your pineapple when cutting down the surface.
 You can cut deeply and remove the "eyes" with the skin, or...

-Next step involves having to remove those small solid rock-like parts of the pineapple.
-Note that these are inedible.
-For this time, you are going to need your paring knife.
+The next step involves removing those small solid, inedible parts of the pineapple, the flower cups, also called "eyes."
+For this chore, you'll need your paring knife.
 Just make some cuts in a diagonal but spiral manner.
 This action will cut those rock-like parts out.
 Just make sure the cut is in a slope.
 This is a bit difficult to explain without a video, so here is Emmy Made in Japan showing us how to remove the pineapple eyes.

 Step Five: Remove the core

-There are two ways to do this.
+There are several ways to do this.
 Removing the pineapple core depends on what type of cut you’re aiming to achieve.
-Are you aiming for small chunks or chunks from spheres?
+Are you aiming for small chunks or cut pineapple rings?

 For the former, using one hand to hold the pineapple in place, cut the fruit directly at the center.
-Lengthwise, cut the divided parts into four pieces.
+Lengthwise, cut the body of the fruit cut into quarters.
 With this step, you have already cut the pineapple into wedges.
-Now you can get rid of the core from the wedges, themselves.
+Now you can pare the core away from the wedges themselves.

 As for the latter, instead of cutting the pineapple at the center, what you do is you lay the whole fruit on its side and cut the pineapple at its width, following its natural round shape.
-To remove the fibrous core for each, you may use a cookie cutter.

 Now, the last step is where you divide them into the smaller pieces.
 For the lengthwise cut, slice them into small rectangular pieces.
 For the round or ring slices, split them into chunks.